leak4256/statistics-report/README.md

 * [input-output-example](#input-output-example)

 ## General info
-This program performs all kinds of analyzes on a English text file and create report with the analysis result.
+This program performs various analyzes on a English text file and create report with the analysis result.

 ## Technologies
 Project is created with: